oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 Performing diagnostics
 ----------------------

-Diagnostics is the process of taking a device offline and requesting that the hardware run self-checks and repairs.
-This is achieved using the function ::${t}SysmanDiagnosticsRunTests().
+Diagnostics is the process of requesting that the hardware run self-checks and repairs.

+**WARNING:** Performing diagnostics can destroy current device state.
+It is important that all workloads are stopped before initiating.

+This is achieved using
+the function ::${t}SysmanDiagnosticsRunTests().
 On return from the function, software can use the diagnostics return code (::${t}_diag_result_t) to determine the new course of action: